Numeral system

-A numeral system is a writing system for expressing numbers; that is, a mathematical notation for representing numbers of a given set, using digits or other symbols in a consistent manner.
+A numeral system is a writing system for expressing numbers without words; that is, a mathematical notation for representing numbers of a given set, using digits (in positional notation) or other symbols (in sign-value notation) in a consistent manner.

 The same sequence of symbols may represent different numbers in different numeral systems.
 For example, "11" represents the number eleven in the decimal or base-10 numeral system (today, the most common system globally), the number three in the binary or base-2 numeral system (used in modern computers), and the number two in the unary numeral system (used in tallying scores).

 The number the numeral represents is called its value.
-Additionally, not all number systems can represent the same set of numbers; for example, Roman, Greek, and Egyptian numerals don't have an official representation of the number zero.
+Additionally, not all number systems can represent the same set of numbers; for example, Roman, Greek, and Egyptian numerals all lack an official representation of the number zero.